 Nice CV Mr Hendrix, But Are You Experienced

-The key issue is that many candidates go into the job hunting process with a begging bowl attitude almost begging for a job.
-Have you ever been face with a desperate over eager sales person?
-If you have then you will understand how badly this comes across and how unlikely you are to buy from this person.
+Have you ever been faced with a desperate over eager sales person?
+If you have, then you will understand how poorly this comes across and how unlikely you are to buy from this person.
 Job candidates come across in the same fashion.

 Imagine a sales person that instead of bombarding you with statements about how great their product is; they take the time to understand your needs.
 They then go on to link your needs to how their product could solve those needs.
 They negotiate intelligently and are prepared to walk away if the deal doesn’t suit both parties.